vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

 - ecs
   [ ] make it possible to certain systems with a different framerate

+- editor
+  - [ ] think of how seperation should be done for client / server code
+    - questions:
+      - should we go the sample game path? e.g. PostProcess and SceneStripping
+      - how to handle spawning of client and server instances?

 - game code
   - [ ] make collision detection more scalable, look at boids demo!
   - [ ] move away from game objects!